- Atkinson, Jeremy, Clogs and clogmaking (Shire Album) – and associated bibliography

 Clog makers using a combination of machine and hand skills:

-Colne Valley Museum – carries out clog making demonstrations and has The Clogging Collection which is a replica of a clog shop discovered near Slaithwaite.
+Colne Valley Museum – has The Clogging Collection which is a replica of a clog shop discovered near Slaithwaite.
+There are also a number of museums with static displays of tools.

 Trefor Owen, based in Cricieth, Gwynedd, has now retired but maintains his workshop.
 Scotland’s last clogmaker Godfrey Wimpenny Smith died in 2015.
 Brian Moulden is an amateur maker in North Wales who occasionally demonstrates.